Logiqx/covid-stats/docs/nims-population/README.md

 The NHS consists of over 27,000 individual organisations (e.g., primary and secondary care sites, pharmacies, opticians, dentists), so a standardised system for transferring information is seen as essential.
 The NHS spine is the name given by the NHS to a collection of local and national databases and systems containing both patient's clinical and demographic information.
 The spine was developed and is maintained by NHS Digital.

 The spine connects a wide range of systems, including the Personal Demographics Service (PDS) – a database storing NHS Number and patient demographic information.
-Regardless of nationality, or where they live now, PDS includes all patients who have ever been registered with a GP practice, or treated by an NHS health or care organisation (even as a visitor or migrant).
+Regardless of nationality, or where they live now, the PDS includes all patients who have ever been registered with a GP practice, or treated by an NHS health or care organisation (even as a visitor or migrant).
 The PDS database contains patient details going back to 1991.

 The PDS provides a list of all patients eligible for vaccination to NIMS.
 NIMS contains all of the patients from the PDS; i.e. all patients ever registered with a GP practice, or ever treated by a health or care organisation.
 Data quality issues in the PDS will propagate directly into NIMS, so it will also include a significant number of duplicate records, deceased patient records, and patients who have emigrated since 1991.